 But… something happened along the way.
 The X-Men started to decline and never regained their spot.
 Some say that Marvel purposely dropped quality on the books, due to the fact that Fox holded the rights to the X-Men movies.
 If that’s the reason, it might be the dumbest move in comics history.

-It will be difficult that Marvel regains the excellence of the title in those golden years of the 80’s and 90’s but… who knows?
+It will be difficult for Marvel to regain the excellence of the title in those golden years of the 80’s and 90’s but… who knows?
 They may turn it around.

 The Best X-Men Comics that you MUST Read!!